 QGIS with Open Street Map, JC July 2020 (Towns 500+ green, 1,000+ blue, 6,000+ red).

 Routes to Geelong, Sunbury and Melton may be profitable.
-Routes to Ballarat, Ocean Grove, Drysdale, Leopold, Torquay, Bendigo, Bacchus Marsh, Traralgon, and Whittlesea will require cross-subsidy.
-Routes to Shepparton and Albury require significant cross-subsidy.
+Routes to Ballarat, Ocean Grove, Drysdale, Leopold, Torquay, Bendigo, Bacchus Marsh, Traralgon, and Whittlesea will require funding.
+Routes to Shepparton and Albury require significant funding.
 Route length is the main cost as operating costs can be recovered at current fare rates.
+The 70kph vehicles speed proposed for urban Melbourne is not adequate for the rural areas and other technologies should be considered.
+One option is to use platoons of podcars at higher speeds and another is to use hyperloops at much higher speeds.